AI Agent Integration

 Agent Not Launching

-Error: “No AI assistant available”
+Error: “No AI assistant available” (subprocess path)

-# For GitHub Copilot CLI
+# Or install the Copilot CLI

 npm install -g @github/copilot-cli